-Lorsque vs. Quand: What Is the Difference?
+Lorsque vs. Quand: What is the Difference?

+A simple French expression that you will need to express time and time again is “when.”
 However, look that up in your dictionary and you might be surprised at the length of sub-entries explaining all the translation possibilities and usage requirements.

 Two of the main translations of “when” are quand and lorsque , which take center stage in this post.
-So saddle up and let’s get to it!

-The uses of quand
+The Uses of Quand

 This is the most common word you will use for “when.”
 Here are three situations in which you will use quand:

-1. You can use it as an interrogative word to form questions.
+As an interrogative word to form questions

 Quand est-ce que vous avez rendez-vous ?